Yotamye/Pacman_Game/README.md

 # Pacman_Game
 Hello and welcome to Pacman!
 The game built that you can choose between vary of settings to customize your game experience.
-I'm challenging you can beat my smart ghosts in the difficult mode ;)
+I'm challenging you to beat my smart ghosts in the difficult mode ;)

 The Keys:
 W-Up